Find Reliable Heat Pump Repair Experts Near You

 How often should I have my heat pump serviced?

-To keep your heat pump running smoothly and efficiently, regular maintenance is key. .
-It's recommended to have your heat pump inspected and tuned up at least twice a year – once in the spring and once in the fall, before the start of each heating and cooling season.
-Regular maintenance helps identify potential problems early on, improving system performance and lifespan.
+To keep your heat pump running smoothly and efficiently, schedule preventative maintenance.
+It's recommended to have your heat pump professionally serviced at least twice a year – once in the spring and once in the fall, to prepare for the change in seasons.
+It also extends the lifespan of your heat pump and can save money on energy bills.

 How long does a heat pump last?